CocktailJS/cocktailjs.github.io/docs/index.md

 This annotation allows to define or specify which traits will be part of the current mix.
 A **Trait** is an special case of class where you define only behavior that will be shared among other classes or even other Traits.

+_Traits_ are Composable Units of Behaviour (You can read more from [this paper](http://scg.unibe.ch/archive/papers/Scha03aTraits.pdf)).
+Basically, a Trait is a Class, let's say a special type of Class, that has only behaviour (methods) and no state.

+A Trait can be composed with other Traits.
+In Cocktail you cannot extend from a Trait or a Trait cannot extend from other class.

 Traits implementation doesn't allow to override a method defined in the target class with one in the current Trait but, it defines some mechanisms to avoid method collision: